IBM/aspera-cli/README.md

 --sources=@ts --ts=@json:'{"EX_ascp_args":["--file-list","myfilelist"]}'
 ```

-> File lists is shown here, there are also similar options for file pair lists.
+> Note: File lists is shown here, there are also similar options for file pair lists.

-> Those 2 additional methods avoid the creation of a copy of the file list: if the standard options `--sources=@lines:@file:... --src-type=...` are used, then the file is list read and parsed, and a new file list is created in a temporary folder.
+> Note: Those 2 additional methods avoid the creation of a copy of the file list: if the standard options `--sources=@lines:@file:... --src-type=...` are used, then the file is list read and parsed, and a new file list is created in a temporary folder.

-> Those methods have limitations: they apply **only** to the [`direct`](#agt_direct) transfer agent (i.e. local `ascp`) and not for Aspera on Cloud.
+> Note: Those methods have limitations: they apply **only** to the [`direct`](#agt_direct) transfer agent (i.e. local `ascp`) and not for Aspera on Cloud.

 #### <a id="agt_connect"></a>IBM Aspera Connect Client GUI